John Darnielle: Personal life

-Darnielle has lived in Grinnell, Iowa; Colo, Iowa; Ames, Iowa; Chicago, Illinois; Portland, Oregon; and Milpitas, California.
-In April 1998, he married Lalitree Chavanothai, a botanist and photographer (who was featured playing the banjo in the band's 1998 EP New Asian Cinema).
-The two of them currently reside in Durham, North Carolina with their sons Roman and Moses.
+In the mid-1990s, Darnielle worked in the promotions department at Touch and Go Records in Chicago.

+In 1996, Darnielle moved to Grinnell, Iowa, to live with his then-girlfriend, Lalitree Chavanothai, a botanist and musician whom he first met on a music-oriented mailing list.
+Chavanothai's work later led the pair to move to Colo, Iowa, where they married in April 1998, and then again to nearby Ames.
+In 2003, desiring a change of scenery, they moved to Durham, North Carolina, where they have resided since.
+They have two sons, Roman (born 2011) and Moses (born 2014).

 Darnielle prays regularly and identifies as a Christian.
 His music often includes religious themes, including The Life of the World to Come, on which each song is named after a Bible verse; additionally, his work consistently analyzes meanings and interpretations of the text, often through the characters in his songs.
 He is a fan of Christian singers Amy Grant and Rich Mullins.
+While living in Iowa, Darnielle also studied Gaudiya Vaishnavism.

 Darnielle is a frequent player of the card game Magic: The Gathering.
 In August 2023, game publisher Wizards of the Coast announced an upcoming collaborative release in which all the cards were designed by Darnielle.